project-everest/project-everest.github.io/indexnew.md

-Our implementation has been plugged in to [miTLS](https://mitls.org), a TLS library partially verified in F\*, and interoperates with Chrome and Firefox, and thus that experimentally the new TLS record layer (as described in RFCs and cryptographic standards) is provably secure.
+Our implementation has been plugged in to [miTLS](https://mitls.org), a TLS library partially verified in F\*, and interoperates with Chrome and Firefox, confirming that our code is compatible with other, mainstream (unverified) implementations.

 See [this paper](https://eprint.iacr.org/2016/1178) and [this page](https://project-everest.github.io/record/) for more details.